Bathurst Street Lamps: Heritage listing

 Made of cast iron, the lamps are distinctive in combining Victorian bases with Art Deco elements.
 They are unusual in incorporating twin globes on a single standard base.
 Their design displays both the functional and decorative aspects of gas and early electric street lighting.
 They make a highly visible and valued contribution to the central Bathurst streetscape.

-The Bathurst street lamps are arguably one of the most well-known landmarks in Bathurst and make an important contribution to the city's strong sense of historical and civic identity.
+The Bathurst street lamps are landmarks in Bathurst and make an important contribution to the city's strong sense of historical and civic identity.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The Bathurst street lamps are aesthetically distinctive and valued by the local community as historic civic structures.
 This is demonstrated by their inclusion in the Bathurst Heritage Study, the William and George Main Street Study and their listing on the Register of the National Estate as part of the Central Bathurst Conservation Area.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The Bathurst street lamps are of state significance for their research potential.
 They have potential to reveal further information on early twentieth century gas and electric lighting design and technology.

 They are unlikely to display any archaeological potential due to the previous disturbance of the streets and public gardens.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-As a group of over 100 lamps, the Bathurst street lamps are of state significance as a large, rare and highly intact collection of civic street lamps, dating from the early twentieth century and demonstrating the conversion from gas to electric lighting.
+As a group of over 100 lamps, the Bathurst street lamps are a large, rare and intact collection of civic street lamps, dating from the early twentieth century and demonstrating the conversion from gas to electric lighting.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The Bathurst street lamps are representative of street lighting design and technology from the early twentieth century.
 However, their high quality, streetscape prominence and large number make them rare in New South Wales.